Read bitmap data

 Last, the file name is concatenated to the directory path.

 If a file can be opened with one of this names, then the file is read.

 Note that the meaning of "working directory" depends on the operating system.
 On Microsoft® Windows® systems and on Apple Mac OS X systems, the "working directory" is the folder where MuPAD is installed.
 On UNIX® systems, it is the current working directory in which MuPAD was started; when started from a menu or desktop item, this is typically the user's home directory.

-A path separator ("/") is inserted as neccessary when concatenating a given path and filename.
+A path separator ("/") is inserted as necessary

 We import a PGM (portable graymap) picture: